A vanishing theorem for tautological classes of aspherical manifolds: Introduction

 \subsection{Vanishing results}

 To this end let us fix a closed, connected, oriented, aspherical topological manifold $M$ which satisfies the block Borel conjecture, i.e.\ such that the map

 is a weak equivalence.
-This means that topological $M$-block bundles which are fibre homotopy equivalent are in fact equivalent as block bundles.
+This means that topological $M$-block bundles which are fibre homotopy equivalent are in fact equivalent as block bundles, and in particular means that $\TOPtw_h(M)$ agrees with the component of the identity $\TOPtw_0(M)$.
 As discussed in the last section the stable vertical tangent bundle of a manifold bundle only depends on the underlying topological block bundle, so it is fibre homotopy invariant among $M$-bundles.
-This conclusion was obtained in \cite{BFJ} by a slightly different route.
+This conclusion was obtained in \cite{BFJ} by a different route.
 Together with our construction of the fibrewise Euler class, it implies that rational tautological classes for $M$-fibre bundles are invariant under fibre homotopy equivalences and therefore vanish on fibre homotopically trivial bundles.

 To obtain a criterion for fibre homotopy triviality note that for any connected, aspherical complex $X$ a straightforward computation shows